soniaisiganporia/awesome-cassandra/README.md

 - [sstable tools](https://github.com/tolbertam/sstable-tools) - A toolkit for parsing, creating and doing other fun stuff with Cassandra 3.x SSTables.
 - [cassandra-sstable-tools](https://github.com/instaclustr/cassandra-sstable-tools) - Tools for working with sstables.
 - [Cassy](https://github.com/scalar-labs/cassy) - A simple and integrated backup tool for Apache Cassandra.
+- [Intro to CStar](https://thelastpickle.com/blog/2018/10/01/introduction-to-cstar.html) - Tutorial on how to use CStar

 <!-- - TODO:: Managing Performance -->
 <!-- - TODO:: Caching -->